 Talent management is taxing enough for HR professionals as it is, let alone when trying to curate the right content and pathways for individual learners.
 While succession planning is nothing new, ensuring people are taking the right steps on their pathways is—which is why an LXP is a crucial tool.
 The consumer is the producer in the LXP; they can recommend content be introduced to the system or be recommended content based on their training history and career aspirations.

-Whether the application is in a small business or global enterprise, eLearning should be a deeply personal experience for each learner.
-A major goal for corporate eLearning is to connect it to on-the-job performance and development.
-While many LMS use the latest version of SCORM, LXPs utilisexAPI, the newest specification for learning software that makes it easy to collect data about a user from different systems.
+Whether the application is in a small business or global enterprise, online training should be a deeply personal experience for each learner.
+A major goal for corporate training is to connect it to on-the-job performance and development.
+While many LMS use the latest version of SCORM, LXPs utilise xAPI, the newest specification for learning software that makes it easy to collect data about a user from different systems.
 It allows admin to track data from outside the LXP that may be relevant to training within (say, a third party course, LMS, or even medical device).
-Coupled with a younger workforce that desires short, sharp, easy to navigate visual content, it’s a smarter way to engage learners and showcase investment in each of their unique journeys.
+Coupled with a younger workforce that desires short, sharp, easy to navigate visual content, it’s a smarter way to teams embrace training and showcase investment in each of their unique journeys.

 As with any purchase, there are potential usability issues that come into play that are not solely user error.
-While these are not life-threatening—and in the case of some like scheduled maintenance, purely unavoidable at times—they should be kept in mind when searching for a software solution.
+While these are not life-threatening—and in the case of some like scheduled maintenance, purely unavoidable at times—they should be kept in mind when searching for online training solutions.

 Technology is an industry that, while evolving at a faster rate than most, can sometimes trip itself up.
-An LMS solution purchased now could easily be superseded in three years—but if you’re locked into a contract or purchased a license fee, you could find yourself suddenly working with a clunky UI that doesn’t have as many new features being added or bugs being fixed anymore.
-Cutting edge doesn’t stay cutting edge for too long, and even we can admit that.
-The technological infrastructure of most cloud-based LMS should allow you to step over this common IT hurdle, as many vendors put utmost importance on innovation and trends that make their platforms more efficient and effective.
+An online training solution purchased now could easily be superseded in three years—but if you’re locked into a contract or purchased a license fee, you could find yourself suddenly working with a clunky user interface that isn’t being updated.
+Even we can admit that cutting edge doesn’t stay cutting edge for too long.
+The technological infrastructure of most cloud-based learning management systems should allow you to step over this common IT hurdle, as many vendors put utmost importance on innovation and trends that make their platforms more efficient and effective.

 Funnily enough, mobile and tablet applications for LMS aren’t high on the to-do list of many vendors.
-As an alternative, most will have responsive design built into the UI, so that a page originally made for a desktop is automatically and logically resized when opened on a smaller screen.
+As an alternative, most will have responsive design built into the user interface, so that a page originally made for a desktop is automatically and logically resized when opened on a smaller screen.
 And while this is important, there is a difference between mobile layout design and dedicated mobile apps.
-If a mobile or tablet app is integral to ensure your learners’ engagement or enhance their experience, save yourself and unqualified vendors time and enquire if a vendor offers one before you even get to the point of a demo.
+If a mobile or tablet app is integral to training success, save yourself time and enquire if a vendor offers one before you even get to the point of a demo.